pallet/lein-dist/README.md

 Add `[lein-dist "0.1.0-SNAPSHOT"]` to the `:plugins` vector of your `:user` profile, or your `project.clj`.

+## Details

+The plugin will create a version of the project that uses a project-local maven repo using `:local-repo "local-m2"`, resolves all the dependencies into that repository and then sets `:offline? true`.

+The plugin also packages a version of `lein`, that uses `./.lein` as it's configuration directory (`LEIN_HOME`).

 ## License

 Copyright © 2012 Hugo Duncan.